KEY TAKEAWAYS

 Private dental insurance vs. CDCP: A comprehensive comparison

-Comparing CDCP and private dental care insurance can enable you to improve coverage and maximize savings.
-Households with annual income below $90,000 are eligible for CDCP, through which they can have access to essential dental care services in Canada.
+Comparing private dental insurance with the CDCP helps you evaluate your options and maximize savings.
+Households with an annual income below $90,000 are eligible for the CDCP and can access essential dental care services through the program.

 Factors CDCP Private dental insurance